Fasolia Yabsa (Iraqi White Bean Stew)

 - 2 cups dry white beans

-- 0.5 to 1 kg diced boneless stewing veal amount per preference. see notes
+- 500 g diced boneless stewing veal, amount per preference, use up to 1 kg, see notes

 - 2 tablespoons vegetable oil